Kneejerk/kneejerk_menu_swapper/README.md

 ## How does it work

-After installing KJD Menus Swapper, you'll see the Menu Swapper on the left (at this point, you're probably already familiar with it).
+After installing KJD Menu Swapper, you'll see the Menu Swapper on the left admin navigation (at this point, you're probably already familiar with it).
 Once you click there, you'll be presented with the configuration for the plugin.
 This plugin does a few things to work:

 1. KJD grabs the menus that your theme has registered.
 Whatever your theme, if it registers its menus properly, KJD Menu Swapper will find it =]